 If your child is not doing well or if you are worried, you can call Info-Santé (8-1-1) 24 hours a day, 7 days a week to speak to a nurse.

 When your child is not doing well or if you’re worried, it can be hard to know where to turn.
-Here’s a tip: start by calling Info-Santé 8-1-1.
-This service is available 24 hours a day, 7 days a week.
-You can talk to a nurse, who will evaluate the situation with you.
-Then you can decide whether it’s better to
+Here’s a tip: Start by calling Info-Santé or Info-Social (8-1-1).
+These services are available 24 hours a day, 7 days a week.
+You can talk to a health professional, who will evaluate the situation with you.

-The Info-Santé nurse can help you locate the clinics and hospitals where you can take your baby.
+If necessary, the Info-Santé or Info-Social health professional can help direct you to a clinic or hospital where you can take your baby.

-Info-Santé is available throughout Québec, except in certain remote regions, by dialing 8-1-1.
+Info-Santé and Info-Social services are available throughout Québec by dialing 8-1-1, except in certain remote regions.
 In these areas, your healthcare professional can tell you the local number to call.